kennethslee613/picoCTF2018-solutions/crypto/SpyFi/README.md

 ## Structure of the Encryption

 We should start by figuring out the size of the blocks that the plaintext is being split into.
-Since `message` is being padded by 16, the block size is also most likely 16, but we should test to see if that's true.
+Since `message` is being padded with 0's until the length is a multiple of 16, the block size is also most likely 16, but we should test to see if that's true.
 If the blocks are size 16 each, then this is what it would look like, where `{0}` is our input and `{1}` is the flag:

 ```
 message = """Agent,